DHP-stottepakke/pages/pages/dmp_supporting_info/support_02_about_research.md

 {% include callout.html type="tip" content="
 **Why is this topic important**\\

->> Old and new project members can easily find the information they need if you collect all information about a project in a single planning document. \\
->> Providing a project abstract, project proposal or other project description puts the DMP in context and is thus useful information for anyone reading or evaluating the DMP. \\
->> Administrative information about the project that will be of interest when communicating and reporting to parties external to the project.\\
+>> Administrative information about the project will be of interest both of project members as well as parties external to the project.\\
->> This information makes it possible to trace a project to responsible induviduals and organization, as well as funders of the research.\\
+>>
 " %}

 ## About this chapter